gx9702/UA-TypeRepository/Core/Part4/DataTypes/DeleteReferencesItem/readme.md

 <!-- datatype -->
 ## DeleteReferencesItem
+A request to delete a node from the server address space.
 <!-- end of description -->
 The fields of the DeleteReferencesItem DataType are defined in the following table: